A Column of Catholic Orientation

 If ever there was a window of opportunity for a paternal correction, it would have been the latest 2006 interconfessional meeting, organized by the inter-faith Community of Sant’Egido and realized in Assisi to mark the 20th anniversary of John Paul II’s initiative.
 Again, scores of Muslims, rabbis, Buddhists, Shintoists gathered at Assisi on September 4 and 5 to dialogue and pray for peace.
 But the “correction” that so many conservatives were predicting has never come.
 No, not even a word of criticism.

-Religious leaders of every brand meet for prayer in Assisi in 1986 (above) and 2002 (below).
-Benedict XVI praised the meetings in a message to Assisi 2006.
+Above, religious leaders of every brand meet for prayer in Assisi in 1986; below, Assisi 2006

 Instead, recalling the first such meeting on October 27, 1986, Benedict had words of praise and approval, describing it as a “vibrant message furthering peace and an event that left its mark on the history of our time.”

-In his message read to the religious leaders gather at Assisi, Benedict XVI reaffirmed the same inter-confessional and Masonic goals addressed so often by John Paul II:
+In his message read to the religious leaders gathered at Assisi, Benedict XVI reaffirmed the same inter-confessional and Masonic goals addressed so often by John Paul II:

 • Faith in God, the Father of all, should encourage relations of universal brotherhood among all men;